CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

   PROJECT *and* PERSONNEL
   ^^^^^^^^^^^^^^^^^^^^^

-  :bdg-secondary:`Email` **Send CCN info to create your lab on SIStat**
+  :bdg-secondary:`Email` **Send CCN information to create your lab on SIStat**

-    - Email ccnsupport@g.ucla.edu and cc mdduran@mednet.ucla.edu with the following information:
+  Email ccnsupport@g.ucla.edu and cc mdduran@mednet.ucla.edu with the following information:

       - Full lab name
       - Lab nickname